kavana-ar/kavana-ar/README.md

 # 🙋‍♀️ Introducing Myself
+Hi, I'm Kavana A.R

+I am an aspiring Data Analyst with a strong interest in understanding data, identifying patterns, and turning raw information into meaningful insights.

+I have developed skills in data analysis, data cleaning, SQL querying, data visualization, and reporting.
+I enjoy working with data to solve problems and support better decision-making.

+I am currently looking for an opportunity where I can apply my skills to real-world business problems, learn from experienced professionals, and grow as a Data Analyst.

+---

+📊 What I Do

+- Query and analyze data using SQL
+- Clean and transform data using Python
+- Perform data analysis using Excel
+- Create interactive dashboards using Power BI
+- Identify trends and patterns in data
+- Generate reports and meaningful insights
+- Work with databases such as MySQL and PostgreSQL

+---

+📚 Projects

+Welcome to my portfolio, where i showcase my project.

+---

+🛠️ Tools & Technologies

+Languages:SQL, Python

+Databases:MySQL, PostgreSQL

+Data Analysis:Excel, Python, Statistics

+Data Visualization:Power BI, Excel

+Libraries:Pandas, NumPy, Matplotlib

+Other Tools:Jupyter Notebook, GitHub

+---

+👩🏻‍💻 My Goal

+My goal is to start my career as a Data Analyst and continuously improve my analytical and technical skills while working on real-world data problems.

+---

+👋🏻 Connect With Me

+💼 LinkedIn: Add your LinkedIn profile link here

+📧 Email: Add your professional email here

+🐙 GitHub: You are already here! 😊

+---

+⭐ Thank you for visiting my profile!
+Feel free to explore my projects and connect with me.

 <!--
 **kavana-ar/kavana-ar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.